 There is another factor about information.
 Today, people have the internet.
 There’s a megaton of information on the internet—and just as much disinformation.
 If you don’t fact-check it or apply it to see if it works, you can’t separate the true information from the false information.

 Knowledge is true information applied.
-It is this kind of knowledge that produces the power to be responsible in helping others and all mankind.
+It is this kind of knowledge that produces the power to be responsible for helping others and all mankind.
 It should be obvious to anyone that false information (lies) gives no one power.

 In fact, when powerful people are caught lying, it is often their undoing.
 Remember these famous last words: “I’m not a crook.” or “I did not have sexual relations with that woman.” or “My check is in the mail.”
 FYI: People don’t do well when they don’t tell the truth.